How to edit the directory?

 Technical implementation of the directory

-Technically, the directory can be edited in a gitlab project (https://gitlab.com/numerical-cognition/methods-editor), not in the public site directly (http://www.numericalcognitionmethods.org).
-The information from the gitlab project is then processed and transferred to the public website by an automatic script.
-(Note that for the first month, the script will not run automatically, so it might require a few hours or days, until your edits will be visible on the public site.)
-The gitlab project site is visible only for the editors, while the public website is visible for anyone.
+Technically, the directory can be edited in a GitLab project (https://gitlab.com/numerical-cognition/methods-editor), not in the public site directly (http://www.numericalcognitionmethods.org).
+The information from the GitLab project is then processed and transferred to the public website by an automatic script.
+(Note that currently, the script does not run automatically, so it might require a few hours or days until your edits are visible on the public site.)
+The GitLab project site is visible only to the editors, while the public website is visible to anyone.

 How to register for editing?